AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-apply-dismiss.md

 ---
-title: Apply or dismiss a publisher recommendation or performance insight
+title: Apply or dismiss a publisher recommendation
-description: Learn how to view, apply, or dismiss a publisher recommendation or performance insight.
+description: Learn how to view, apply, or dismiss a publisher recommendation.
 exl-id: 794df5d5-fc7c-45f7-8a26-460b0a8f56b7
 feature: Search Recommendations
 ---
-# Apply or dismiss a publisher recommendation or performance insight
+# Apply or dismiss a publisher recommendation

 *[!DNL Google Ads] and [!DNL Microsoft® Advertising] accounts*

 *Beta feature for [!DNL Microsoft® Advertising] accounts*

-View the recommended actions, and an explanation of why the actions would be beneficial, for a publisher recommendation or performance insight.
-You can then apply the recommendation or insight when it aligns with your business goals, and dismiss a recommendation when it doesn't.
+View the recommended actions, and an explanation of why the actions would be beneficial, for a publisher recommendation.
+You can then apply the recommendation when it aligns with your business goals, and dismiss a recommendation when it doesn't.

 >[!NOTE]
 >
->While recommendations and performance insights help you improve campaign performance, some may not align with your broader goals.
+>While recommendations help you improve campaign performance, some may not align with your broader goals.
 As a result, it's best to consult with your Adobe Account Team before implementing any recommendation.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Insights & Reports] > [!UICONTROL Recommendations & Publisher Insights]**.